iterative/dvc.org/content/docs/start/experiments.md

 $ dvc exp init python src/train.py
 ```

-Here, `python src/train.py` describes how you run experiments.
+Here, `python src/train.py` specifies how you run experiments.
 It could be any
 other command.

 If your project uses different names for them, you can set directories for